-11.3.1 The coverage of the chart shall be sufficient to include all segments of the instrument approach procedure and such additional areas as may be necessary for the type of approach intended.
+- 11.3.1 The coverage of the chart shall be sufficient to include all segments of the instrument approach procedure and such additional areas as may be necessary for the type of approach intended.

-11.3.2 The scale selected shall ensure optimum legibility consistent with:
+- 11.3.2 The scale selected shall ensure optimum legibility consistent with:

-- 1) the procedure shown on the chart;
+- a) the procedure shown on the chart;

-- 2) sheet size.
+- b) sheet size.

 - 11.3.3 A scale indication shall be given.

-11.3.3.1 Except where this is not practicable, a distance circle with a radius of 20 km (10 NM) centred on a DME located on or close to the aerodrome, or on the aerodrome reference point where no suitable DME is available, shall be shown; its radius shall be indicated on the circumference.

-11.3.3.2 It is recommended that a distance scale should be shown directly below the profile.
+- 11.3.3.1Except where this is not practicable, a distance circle with a radius of 20 km (10 NM) centred on a DME located on or close to the aerodrome, or on the aerodrome reference point where no suitable DME is available, shall be shown; its radius shall be indicated on the circumference. - 11.3.3.2A distance scale should be shown directly below the profile.

-It is recommended that the sheet size should be $210 \times 148 \text{ mm} (8.27 \times 5.82 \text{ in})$.
+The sheet size should be 210 X 148 mm (8.27 X 5.82 in).

-11.5.1 A conformal projection on which a straight line approximates a great circle shall be used.

-11.5.2 It is recommended that graduation marks should be placed at consistent intervals along the neat lines.
+- 11.5.1 A conformal projection on which a straight line approximates a great circle shall be used. - 11.5.2 Graduation marks should be placed at consistent intervals along the neat lines.

-The chart shall be identified by the name of the city or town, or area, which the aerodrome serves, the name of the aerodrome and the identification of the instrument approach procedure as established in accordance with the Procedures for Air Navigation Services - Aircraft Operations (PANS-OPS, ICAO Doc 8168), Volume II, Part III, Chapter 1.
+The chart shall be identified by the name of the city or town or area which the aerodrome serves, the name of the aerodrome and the identification of the instrument approach procedure as established in accordance with the Procedures for Air Navigation Services - Aircraft Operations (PANS-OPS, Doc 8168), Volume II, Part I, Section 4, Chapter 9.

-Note.- The identification of the instrument approach procedure is provided by the procedures specialist.
+Note- The identification of the instrument approach procedure is provided by the procedures specialist.

-11.7.1 Culture and topographic information pertinent to the safe execution of the instrument approach procedure, including the missed approach procedure, associated holding procedures and visual manoeuvring (circling) procedure when established, shall be shown.
-Topographic information shall be named, only when necessary, to facilitate the understanding of such information, and the minimum shall be a delineation of land masses and significant lakes and rivers.

-11.7.2 Relief shall be shown in a manner best suited to the particular elevation characteristics of the area.
-In areas where relief exceeds 1 200 m (4 000 ft) above the aerodrome elevation within the coverage of the chart or 600 m (2 000 ft) within 11 km (6 NM) of the aerodrome reference point or when final approach or missed approach procedure gradient is steeper than optimal due to terrain, all relief exceeding 150 m (500 ft) above the aerodrome elevation within each top contour line, shall also be shown printed in black.
+- 11.7.1 Culture and topographic information pertinent to the safe execution of the instrument approach procedure, including the missed approach procedure, associated holding procedures and visual manoeuvring (circling) procedure when established, shall be shown.
+Topographic information shall be named, only when necessary, to facilitate the understanding of such information, and the minimum shall be a delineation of land masses and significant lakes and rivers. - 11.7.2 Relief shall be shown in a manner best suited to the particular elevation characteristics of the area.
+In areas where relief exceeds 1 200 m (4 000 ft) above the aerodrome elevation within the coverage of the chart or 600 m (2 000 ft) within 11 km (6 NM) of the aerodrome reference point or when final approach or missed approach procedure gradient is steeper than optimal due to terrain, all relief exceeding 150 m (500 ft) above the aerodrome elevation shall be shown by smoothed contour lines, contour values and layer tints printed in brown.
+Appropriate spot elevations, including the highest elevation within each top contour line, shall also be shown printed in black.